A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 Eliminating the habits that don’t serve you creates room in your life for a host of possibilities.
 The longer you keep doing things that aren’t good for you, the less time you’ll have for things that matter.

-Here’s a taste of what you’ll find on the Optimize platform:
+Here’s a taste of what you’ll find on the Heroic platform:

 - 600+ PhilosophersNotes distilling some of the best personal growth books out there into 6-page PDFs and 20-min MP3s

-- 50+ Optimal Living 101 classes covering the absolute best Big Ideas in hour-long classes on everything from productivity, leadership, and peak-performance to energy, parenting, love, and more.
+- 50+ Optimal Living 101 classes cover the absolute best Big Ideas in hour-long classes on everything from productivity, leadership, and peak performance to energy, parenting, love, and more.

 From Chaos to Calm (In All Aspects of Your Life)